arturkw/dev-notes/kafka/Exam notes.md

 - each `zNode` can store data
 - you can not rename a `zNode`
 - each `zNode` can be watched for changes
+- responsible for broker registration with heartbeat mechanism
+- elects leader in case some brokers go down

 ## KRaft
  - ZooKeeper is a separate system which makes deploying Kafka more complicated for system administrators